Have you ever had a bad experience with a business? A poor meal or customer service that really made you angry and never want to return?

 Sourcing Nova and its purchasing agents bring you both together in harmony.
 Soon, each of you are meeting your business goals because you compliment one another.

-Sourcing Nova wants a ‘good’ supplier that will work with the buyer and their needs.
-We are looking for suppliers that have the best of everything.
+Sourcing Nova wants a ‘good’ vendor that will work with the buyer and their needs.
+We are looking for vendors that have the best of everything.
 The first thing is making sure the manufacturer is always working to be better at what they do.

 A supplier who is not “good” is not going to help the buyer or provide the buyer with the tools to rise above the competition.

-Many purchasing agents use KPI, key performance indicators in selecting a supplier.
+Many purchasing agents use KPI, key performance indicators, as a part of vendor selection process.
 A poor supplier means the KPI, strategies and performance systems are worthless.

 So far, this is all great and wonderful.
 However, the question remains:

-What makes a ‘good’ supplier of Chinese products?
+What makes a ‘good’ vendor of Chinese products?

 Here are the top five characteristics.